-- Strategic and helps Council deliver its objectives in line with its statutory responsibilities.

-- > Transparent and accountable.

-- Fair and equitable funding allocation will be based on merit and no other factor.

-- Needs based funding will only be provided where there is a clearly demonstrated need.

-- Efficient use of funding/value for money.

-- > Able to show tangible outcomes.

-- > Outcomes that can be measured.

-- Able to engage the community.
+- Strategic and helps Council deliver its objectives in line with its statutory responsibilities. - > Transparent and accountable. - > Fair and equitable funding allocation will be based on merit and no other factor. - Needs based funding will only be provided where there is a clearly demonstrated need. - > Efficient use of funding/value for money. - Able to show tangible outcomes. - > Outcomes that can be measured. - > Able to engage the community.

-3. Arts and Culture criteria
+3. Theme specific criteria

-Arts and Culture projects must complement the programme aims and objectives as outlined below.
+Projects must complement the theme aims and objectives as outlined below.